Terms & Conditions of Purchase & Sale

 "Services" means work and/or services or any of them to be performed by Us for You.

-“Technical Design Information” means all the plans, drawings, models, specifications, reports, design documents and any other materials provided by KITE for the Purposes of this Contract;
+“Technical Design Information” means all the plans, drawings, models, specifications, reports, design documents and any other materials provided by Kite Engineering Supplies (Southern) T/A KITE Projects for the Purposes of this Contract;

 1.1 These Terms and Conditions shall be incorporated into every contract ("the Contract") for the supply of Goods and/or Services by Us.
 The Contract will be subject to these Terms and Conditions alone.